piyook/ai-colour-picker/README.md

 Enter a word or phrase to send to OpenAI to generate the desired number of colours.
 Press 'enter' or click the submit button to send a request.

+The OpenAI API response is streamed and the colours updated as they are received by the app in real time.
+This method was chosen over waiting for a full response to complete before dispaying the colours produced.
+This was due to the length of the response times - especially for a larger number of colours, and the lack of feedback to a user.

 Change the number of colours generated using the slider to change the value from 1 to 20.
 Note the larger the number of colours the longer the response time.

 The loader screen will appear whilst waiting for a response from OpenAI (this can take some time) and the colour pallete will be produced once a response is received.